tdwg/website/conferences/2024/sessions/index.md

 **Abstract**<br />
 Since the first bioblitz was held in the USA in 1996 these intense biological recording events have become a worldwide phenomenon ranging from bioblitzes held in school yards for a few hours to events covering whole cities for several days.
 Natural history museums and collections are often involved in bioblitzes, either as organisers, hosts, repositories of specimens collected or as a source of experts for identification and are a great way of promoting interest in local biodiversity.

-SPNHC and TDWG have both previously held bioblitzes as part of annual conferences and we intend to do so this year as well, split into events for in person and virtual attendees and hosted on iNaturalist.
-How-to information would be provided for those new to the process.
-A results announcement event, possibly with prizes, would be held at the end of the conference.
+SPNHC and TDWG have both previously held bioblitzes as part of annual conferences and we intend to do so this year as well, hosted on iNaturalist there will be two projects – one based in Okinawa for in person attendees and one covering worldwide virtual attendees.
+How-to information will be provided for those new to the process.
+An initial results announcement event (possibly with prizes!) will be held at the end of the conference.

-We would also like to hold a symposium discussing how museums have used bioblitzes, including topics such as: did you make partnerships with other organisations, have bioblitzes contributed to wider research, what was the value of the information gained and what are the lessons learned?
-We welcome talks on any bioblitz related topics.
+A symposium will also examine how museums have used bioblitz events: areas covered include building community relations, training curators, building up materials for genetic studies, encouraging citizen science at a local, national and global level and as a resource for museum activities.

 {:id="sym05"}
 ### SYM05 Biodiversity Biobanking Network GGBN: A global infrastructure for molecular collections